 The foundation of good relationships is freedom — from which comes understanding — from which comes maturity.
 What we call love is a coming together of all this.
 It’s the depth of feelings you are scared to confront.
 Because it can break you.
 It means finding your way up to the surface, together.

 Quick aside: Humans are terrible when it comes to appreciating one another.
 Because we suck at feelings.
 The closer the relationship, the worse this gets.
-When was the last time you complimented mum (or dad)?
+When was the last time you said something nice to mum (or dad)?
 Just the thought is gooey and nauseous.
 That’s because appreciation has become a trade.
 It was a feeling, once.
 And we are afraid to feel it because it makes us vulnerable.
 So instead we just stand there looking needy and awkward.
-It feels like so much work because it resembles work.
+It feels like so much work because it is work.

 In love, I hope, we rise.